crawl/crawl/crawl-ref/INSTALL.md

     ```

 3. If you want to build a macOS application, add `mac-app-tiles` to your make
-   command, eg: `make -j4 mac-app-tiles TILES=y`.
-This will create an application in
+   command, eg: `make -j $(sysctl -n hw.ncpu) mac-app-tiles TILES=y`.
+This will
-   `mac-app-zips/` of the source directory.
+   create an application in `mac-app-zips/` of the source directory.

 Then follow [the above compilation steps](#compiling).